-Students interested in the Master of Arts Degree Program in English should consult the Graduate School Catalog for information.
+Students interested in the Master of Arts Degree in English should consult the Graduate School Catalog for course and program information.

-In selecting English as a major or a minor, students must formally register in the Department of English and must seek requisite guidance from departmental advisors.
-English majors or minors must have a minimum GPA of 2.50 in English and must have grades of "C" or better in all English courses completed at the time their petitions are made.
-For the baccalaureate, or undergraduate degree, students must satisfactorily complete a minimum of 120 semester hours for the B.A.
-Degree in English.
+In selecting English as a major or a minor, students must formally register in the Department of English and must seek guidance from departmental advisors.
+English majors and minors must have a minimum GPA of 2.50 and must have grades of C or better in all English courses completed at the time the admission request is made.